Metro East: Demographics

 As of the 2010 census, there had been a major shift in population from the older rust belt industrial cities in the Mississippi River bottom, such as East St. Louis and Alton, to the more suburban satellite cities, such as, Belleville, Edwardsville, and O'Fallon sitting on the bluffs.
 This is mainly due to continued white flight.

-As of the census of 2000, there were 599,845 people, 229,888 households, and 160,260 families residing in the five Metro East counties.
+As of the census of 2000, there were 599,845 people, 229,888 households, and 160,260 families residing in the eight Metro East counties.

 The most common language is English, although various other languages are spoken.
 German speakers exist in southeastern Madison, and Clinton, and southern and eastern St. Clair Counties.
 Spanish is spoken in the Fairmont City area, and in parts of Clinton County.
 The largest concentration of African-Americans is in Madison, Venice, western Granite City, East St. Louis, Washington Park, Belleville, Cahokia, Alorton and Alton.
-Secondary languages tend to be cultural or reminiscent of ancestry, and not related to the general business of the area.